-Lay-offs are classified as employed (code 1 in PL035) if they receive (50% of their wage or salary from their employer or have an assurance of return to work within a period of 3 months.
+A lay-off is classified as employment (code 1 in PL035) if the person receives 50% of their wage or salary from their employer or has an assurance of return to work within a period of three months.

-Lay-offs are classified as unemployed (code 2 in PL035) if they receive less than 50% of their wage or salary from their employer, don't have assurance of return to work or have an agreed date but this date falls after a period of 3 months and if they are "available to start work in 2 weeks" and have "search for a job in the last 4 weeks".
+A lay-off is classified as unemployment (code 2 in PL035) if the person receives less than 50% of their wage or salary from their employer, doesn't have assurance of return to work or has an agreed date of return for which the date of return falls after a period of three months and if the person is "available to start work in two weeks" and has "searched for a job in the last four weeks".